 After I donate my eggs, what happens next?

-Your agency should be able to advise you on how to look after yourself following the retrieval process, any special precautions you may have to take, and any legal matters.
+Your agency should advise you on how to look after yourself following the retrieval process, any special precautions you may have to take, and any legal matters.

 Being part of a high-quality egg donor database will increase your chances of being matched with the right recipients.
 The more information an agency requires from you, the more accurate their matching process will be.